ksalisbury-gh/GrFShh/README.md

 ### Pre-requisites

-You will only need WampServer in order to do it.
+You will only need WampServer in order for it to work properly.
 You can download and install WampServer over at [this link](http://www.wampserver.com/en/).

 ### Installing